-The charity sector has a duty to embrace the efficiencies technology can bring
+The charity sector has a duty to embrace the efficiencies digital technology can bring

 Any organisation that isn’t using digital technology to its fullest, from cloud accounting to ecommerce, is missing a trick – and that includes charities.

-Stakeholders expect charities to spend as much as possible on the front line, supporting the mission, and as little as is feasible on organisational administration.
+Stakeholders expect charities to spend as much as possible on the front line, supporting the mission, and as little as is feasible on organisational administration, by embracing digital technology.

 It is not only trustees who apply pressure to charity leaders on this point.
 Journalists also know they can always rely on a certain amount of outrage being generated by stories about the percentage of donations spent on, for example, fundraiser salaries, or office rental.